zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 Zephyr's build system is based on `CMake`_.

-The build system is application-centric, and requires Zephyr-based applications to initiate building the kernel source tree.
+The build system is application-centric, and requires Zephyr-based applications to initiate building the Zephyr source code.
 The application build controls the configuration and build process of both the application and Zephyr itself, compiling them into a single binary.

-Zephyr's base directory hosts Zephyr's own source code, its kernel configuration options, and its build definitions.
+The main zephyr repository contains Zephyr's source code, configuration files, and build system.
+You also likely have installed various :ref:`modules` alongside the zephyr repository, which provide third party source code integration.

-The files in the **application directory** link Zephyr with the application.
-This directory contains all application-specific files, such as configuration options and source code.
+The files in the **application directory** link Zephyr and any modules with the application.
+This directory contains all application-specific files, such as application-specific configuration files and source code.

-An application in its simplest form has the following contents:
+Here are the files in a simple Zephyr application:

 .. code-block:: none

    <app>
    ├── CMakeLists.txt
+   ├── app.overlay
    ├── prj.conf
    └── src
        └── main.c